Skip Top Navigation Bar

 Scenario 3

-Another way you could set the birthday would be to use the static method ofwith the birthday entered as int values.
-For example:
+Another way you could set the birthday would be to use the class method of with the birthday entered as int values.

 Other Methods in LocalDate